theloanerkit/elf-homework-2025/README.md

 I haven't started yet.
 I started my PhD a few months ago and it has been *busy*.
 I have just set up my repo, so hopefully I'll get to start in the next few days.
 ### 5:45pm, December 6, 2025
 Officially started!
 Day 1, part 1 done.
 Started setting up the helper functions, so a bit slow to begin with.
+### 11:05am, December 7, 2025
+Day 1, part 2 done.
+That took too long.
+The perils of hoping half-assing it will work out.
+I started by trying to just extend my part 1 solution with a few bodges and an attempt to fix double counting.
+Evidently this did not work.
+Spent several hours going further into the spiral of trying to make modular arithmetic and integer division work before giving up and rewriting the entire thing.